Xevrac/docs/content/_index.md

 ---
 title: Welcome
-description: xevrac_docs is a repository of information for my projects, guides and more.
+description: Xevnet_Docs is a documentation repository containing guides, support articles for the Xevnet community.
+Additionally, it is home to other guides and projects from Xevrac.

 ---

-Welcome to xevrac_docs!
+Welcome to Xevnet_Docs!

-This website is dedicated to information and guides related to my projects I'm working on, or other various topics/works i've scoped out.
+This is a documentation repository containing guides, support articles for the Xevnet community.
+Additionally, it is home to other guides and projects from Xevrac.
 ## Want to see more?

 ---